zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (array of strings or string, optional): the base node path for the changes to discard.
+* `path` (string or array of strings, optional): the base node path for the changes to discard.

 **Return value**: